Overview

 Kubernetes.io | Kubernetes including minikube |

-** untested but should work.
+** untested but expected to work.

 † - port 53 UDP reserved by Amazon ECS.